 This is why we place such a strong emphasis on providing extensive training and support for skincare professionals.
 When procedures are performed by a well-trained practitioner using a high-quality device, you can feel confident in the process from start to finish.
 Let’s cover the essential safety measures, the importance of proper training, and the best ways to care for skin after a treatment.

-Critical Safety Protocols to Follow
+The Safety Protocols You Absolutely Must Follow

 First and foremost, safety has to be the priority.
 The FDA has issued warnings about the potential risks associated with RF microneedling when it’s not performed correctly.
 Serious issues like burns, scars, and even nerve damage have been reported.
 This isn’t meant to scare you, but to highlight why choosing the right provider and device is so critical.